-The Italian beef, bistec jibarito, pork tenderloin, cemita: Illinois has a number of iconic sandwiches favored in cities and towns across the state.
-If you can only try one, though, make it the Italian sub, and more specifically, The Mr. G from J.P.
+The Italian beef, the bistec jibarito, the pork tenderloin, the cemita ...
+Illinois has a number of iconic sandwiches favored in cities and towns across the state.
+If you can try only one, though, make it the Italian sub, and more specifically, The Mr. G from J.P.
 Graziano Grocery Co.
 Fourth-generation owner Jim Graziano starts his version in the standard way by building the sandwich on a crusty Italian bun.
-He layers on the meats and cheese (Genoa salami, hot sopressata, prosciutto and provolone), but then ups the ante with the addition of Roman-style artichokes, basil and lettuce dressed in red wine vinegar.
+He layers on the meats and cheese (Genoa salami, hot sopressata, prosciutto and provolone), and then ups the ante with the addition of Roman-style artichokes, basil and lettuce dressed in red wine vinegar.
 A squirt of truffle-mustard vinaigrette ties it all together with a touch of bright acidity.

 Iowa: B&B Grocery, Meat & Deli

 Third-generation owner John Brooks says it was a night his father spent watching a show at the Des Moines playhouse that inspired the shop’s now-beloved Dad’s Killer sandwich.
-As soon as the curtain closed, the elder Brooks headed to B & B Grocery to create this one-pound-plus behometh that brings together roast beef, corned beef, smoked ham, turkey and a trio of cheeses (Swiss, pepper and American).
-The fillings are piled into an Italian hoagie roll, then topped with lettuce, tomatoes, Kosher pickles, mustard, mayo and Italian dressing.
+As soon as the curtain came down, the elder Brooks headed to B & B Grocery to create this one-pound-plus behemoth that brings together roast beef, corned beef, smoked ham, turkey and a trio of cheeses (Swiss, pepper and American).
+The fillings are piled into an Italian hoagie roll, then topped with lettuce, tomatoes, kosher pickles, mustard, mayo and Italian dressing.
 This overstuffed sandwich is now one of the most-popular lunch items at this family-owned operation, where current owners John and Joe serve about 180 locals per day.

 Kentucky: The Cheddar Box

-Even folks who detest the combination of fruit with savory foods say The Cheddar Box’s chicken salad with honey and cranberries is weirdly addictive.
+Even folks who detest the combination of fruit and savory foods say The Cheddar Box’s chicken salad with honey and cranberries is weirdly addictive.
 But that sweet chicken salad (just one of the four available variations) is not the only item that lures the crowds to this Louisville market.
 Before morphing into a full-scale deli, The Cheddar Box started as a cheese shop in 1979.
-Those dairy-filled roots are still blatantly apparent in delicacies like gougères stuffed with barbecue almond chicken, tenderloin sandwiches slathered with stilton mayonnaise, and a cheddar pecan torte.
+Those dairy-filled roots are still blatantly apparent in delicacies like gougeres stuffed with barbecue almond chicken, tenderloin sandwiches slathered with Stilton mayonnaise, and a cheddar pecan torte.